Ocean Changemaker: Emily Penn

 Fresh off her 6th voyage across the Pacific, we caught up with Emily Penn to hear about her adventures with eXXpedition

-Fast-forward to 2018 – Emily is now in the middle of her 10th ocean journey, and eXXpedition has become a leader in inspiring individuals to make their communities take action on stopping plastic pollution.
+Fast-forward to 2018 – Emily is now in the middle of her 10th ocean journey, and eXXpedition has become a leader in inspiring individuals to help their communities to take action on stopping plastic pollution.
 At 11th Hour Racing, we’re proud to have supported the creation of the Ocean Changemakers Toolkit through our grant-making program, which is supported by The Schmidt Family Foundation.